KwatMDPhD/how_to_medicine/README.md

 ## Summarize

-"I am going to try to summarize what you told me.
-If I am missing anything or there is something you want to add, just let me know."
+"I am going to try to summarize what you have told me.
+If I am missing anything or there is something you want to add, let me know."

 ## Physical Exam